recursionpharma/rxrx1-utils/README.md

 ```
 The `random-42` denotes that the data has been split up randomly across different tfrecords, each record holding ~1000 examples.
 The `42` is the random seed used to generate this partition.
 The example code in this repository uses this version of the data.

 The `by_exp_plate_site-42` is where each TFRecord contains an all of the images for a particular experiment, plate, and site grouping.
 Internally the well addresses are random in the TFRecord.
-The advantage of this grouping is that you can easily opt in to train on only certain `cell_types` (each experiment name is prefixed by the `cell_type`) or sites.
-For example, since there is not much site variability between plates you can easily train on half of the data by using the files `gs://rxrx1*/tfrecords/by_exp_plate_site-42/train/*s1.tfrecord`.
-Or if you only want to train on experiments with the `cell_type` HUVEC: `gs://rxrx1*/tfrecords/by_exp_plate_site-42/train/HUVEC*.tfrecord`.
+The advantage of this grouping is that you can be selective on the experiments you train on.
 Due to the grouping each TFRecord here has only about ~277 examples per file.

 For good training batch diversity it is recommended that you use the TF Dataset API to interleave examples from these various files.
 The provided `input_fn` in this repository already does this.